 - 1. Commemorative or memorial patches may be worn on the jersey for special occasions, not to exceed 4 square inches [4.1.1(f)].-Adopted in Ohio.
-Schools must apply, using form at end of this manual.
-[New for 2020] - 2.
-Players may wear caps in inclement weather (NFHS 4-2-1h Exception 2) Adopted in Ohio Players may wear soft and yielding caps in inclement weather.
+Schools must apply, using form at end of this manual. - Players may wear caps in inclement weather (NFHS 4-2-1h Exception 2) Adopted in Ohio Players may wear soft and yielding caps in inclement weather.
 Caps must be the same color.